 People with some less common cancers, or cancers that require complex surgery, should be treated at a recommended hospital.
 This may involve some travel.

 Your surgeon will discuss with you when and where you can have your operation, and any costs involved.
-They will also give you instructions about what to do before your surgery and what to expect afterwards.
+They, or one of their team members, will also give you instructions about what to do before your surgery and what to expect afterwards.

 The surgical team